dlavila/treepp/README.md

 Modern C++ Challenge:
 ======

 The purpose of this challenge is to write a small application to demonstrate the usage of Modern C++ features and libraries.
-What better to learn some of the concepts presented at [Meeting++] than solving a real problem?
+What better to learn some of the concepts presented at [MeetingC++] than solving a real problem?

 The challenge is to write a simple and portable version of the Linux command line tool [tree]: